How to Keep Compost From Smelling + 5 Odor-Free Compost Bins

 Price: $499 | Shop on Pela (with available payment plans)

-Lomi is by far the easiest way to compost indoors while ensuring your kitchen doesn’t start smelling terrible.
-Being an electric composter, it’s both fast and simple to use.
+Lomi is by far the easiest way to recycle food scraps indoors while ensuring your kitchen doesn’t start smelling terrible.
+Being an electric food waste recycler, it’s both fast and simple to use.
 Depending on the Lomi cycle you choose, your finished product can be put in your outdoor green bin or directly in your garden to enrich your plants.

 What we like